( Updated on 7 April 2023 )

 All Directors are provided with the necessary information relating to the business, operations and financial matters of the Company.

-The Board will link the Company’s governance and management functions through the Chairman with the Managing Director.
-All Board authority conferred on Management is delegated through the Managing Director so that the authority and accountability of Management is considered to be the authority and accountability of the Managing Director so far as the Board is concerned.
+The Board will link the Company’s governance and management functions through the Chairman with the Chief Executive Officer.
+All Board authority conferred on Management is delegated through the Chief Executive Officer so that the authority and accountability of Management is considered to be the authority and accountability of the Chief Executive Officer so far as the Board is concerned.

 All Directors have full and unrestricted access to the Management within the Company and are entitled to the advice and services of the Company Secretary.
 Further, Directors may obtain independent professional advice relating to the affairs of the Company where necessary at the Company’s expense, in order for them to discharge their responsibilities.